 Have you ever wondered about this?
 Why do we have letter grades in so many schools?
 Or, why do we find it necessary to assign a numeric value to student performance in a learning experience?
-Some might respond by explaining that we do it in order to measure student learning, to determine the extent to which students have met one or more of the stated outcomes or goals in a unit of instruction or a course.
-Yet, if you browse syllabi of college courses around the United States, you find find evidence that seems to challenge that answer.
+Some might respond by explaining that we do it to measure student learning, to determine the extent to which students have met one or more of the stated outcomes or goals in a unit of instruction or a course.
+Yet, if you browse syllabi of college courses around the United States, you find evidence that seems to challenge that answer.
 Consider the following.

 How many syllabi note that student grades will be decreased if an assignment is submitted late?

 What does the timeliness of a learner’s performance have to do with student mastery of course objectives or goals, unless the true purpose of the course is indeed to teach timeliness?

 How many syllabi make reference to grades associated with student attendance or participation?